 The one who bears the real burden in this entire situation is the distressed pupil who must now look for alternative solutions to be accepted into a university or the workforce.
 This causes a lot of stress and anxiety at a very young age.

 How to avoid all of this heartache?
-If you were thinking, home tutoring you guessed right!
+If you were thinking, home tutoring or online tutoring, you guessed right!
 Private tutoring sessions fortify the student’s knowledge about things already learnt and help with providing the extra school support needed to have the pupil face the future with confidence and hope.

 Key Stage 4 is the last of four stages and is a crucial step for the future success of the young student…

 As soon as the pupil enters secondary school, he has to acclimatize himself to the new rhythms of classes, to new subjects before being pressured by a guidance counsellor to choose his future A Level subjects.

 This means that in a very short period of time, just like a frantic race against the clock, the student has to prove himself to his teachers.
 Also to add more pressure the pupil is faced with new work methods and a certain autonomy that he had not known until that moment.
 Wow, that’s a lot of stress!

 The regular and optional programme subjects offered during Key Stage 4 such as French or Spanish, Humanities, Design & Technology etc., will start to lay the foundation and pave the way for future choices at a post-secondary level.

 During this very important year, the student will begin to learn more about common culture, test his subject preferences and discover his strengths and weaknesses by trying out different disciplines.